Department of Tourism, Recreation & Sport Management

 (352) 294-1656 | firstname.lastname@example.org

-Brijesh Thapa, Ph.D., is a Professor in the Department of Tourism, Recreation & Sport Management at UF.
-He is also the Co-Director of the Tourism Crisis Management Initiative, and an Affiliate Faculty in multiple academic units: School of Natural Resources & Environment, Warrington College of Business, Center for International Business Education and Research, Center for African Studies, Center for Latin American Studies, Water Institute, Transportation Research Center, and the Graduate Program in Sustainable Development Practice.
+Dr. Brijesh (Brij) Thapa is a Professor in the Department of Tourism, Recreation and Sport Management (TRSM) at the University of Florida (UF).
+Since 2000, he has served in various academic and administrative capacity at the department, college, and university level: Director for Strategic Initiatives at the UF International Center, Director of the UF Eric Friedheim Tourism Institute, Graduate Programs Coordinator for TRSM, and Academic Coordinator for the Tourism and Recreation Program.
+In addition, he is an Affiliate Faculty in other UF units: School of Natural Resources & Environment, Warrington College of Business, Center for African Studies, Center for Latin American Studies, Water Institute, Biodiversity Institute, Transportation Research Center, and the Graduate Program in Development Practice.